carefree0910/carefree-portable/README.md

 `carefree-portable` aims to help you create portable (Python 🐍) projects of your codes / repo!

-> Currently we only support packaging Python projects on Windows because Python only provides embeddable Python for Windows officially.
-But as far as I know there exists some embeddable Python for Linux / MacOS as well, so I'll look into them in the future.
+> 🚨**WARNING**: Currently we only support packaging Python projects on Windows because Python only provides embeddable Python for Windows officially.
+But if there also exists some embeddable Python for Linux / MacOS, supporting them should be fairly straightforward.

 > Maybe other programming languages will also be supported in the future, after Python is fully supported.